Phantom-Intruder/kubelabs/NewRelic101/nre-relic-kubernetes.md

 Now that we have montioring figured out, let's take a look at alerting.
 Any time a certain metrics breaches a certain threshold, you can get alerted of it.
 That being said. there are a number of places in a Kubernetes cluster where we shouldn't alert to prevent unnecessary noise from distracting you from the actual alerts.
 The best part of alerting with New Relic is that they provide an in-built set of alerts that you can use as a starting point for you alerting.

-## Step 2: Create an Alert Policy and Conditions
 With data flowing, you can now define what to alert on.
 Let's create a policy and add a few common, practical alert conditions.

 In the New Relic UI, navigate to Alerts & AI -> Policies.